ReiGnboW86/breakbot/README.md

 # Current thoughts

-Ask for input from the user if the break is over 30 minutes to confirm its a lunch break or not, otherwise default to normal break
+Ask for input from the user if the break is over 30 minutes to confirm its a lunch break or not, otherwise default to normal break (IMPLEMENTED)

+Add sound effects to different breakpoints in the breaks (2 min, 30 second, start) (Work in progress)

+Add the possibility to opt out of the sound effects, for all users (Future feature TTS maybe)

-Add the possibility to choose between a task or a break when starting a timer (taskbot?!)
+Add the possibility to choose between a task or a break when starting a timer (IMPLEMENTED)

-Add some fun emojis to the messages to make it look more playful
+Add some fun emojis to the messages to make it look more playful (SEMI-IMPLEMENTED)

-Fix so that the bot doesn't require admin priviliges (Next Week perhaps)

 If you have any suggestions for functionality you would like to see, Please send me a message :)